-Avoiding these mistakes does not require huge capital outlay or sophisticated technology.
+Avoiding mistakes in your warehouse setup does not require huge capital outlay or sophisticated technology.
 Nor does it necessitate complicated procedures—it isn’t rocket science.
 But, like most mistakes, avoiding them does require the presence of mind to spot them and make appropriate adjustments.
-Here, then, are some of the things you should be on the lookout for:
+Here is 8 tragically common warehouse mistakes you should avoid when setting up efficient warehouse setup.

 Mistake #1: Shipping and receiving areas overlap, or are on the same dock